-To make the right decision on which one to buy, Mac desktop or MacBook laptop, looking at some of the important points is vital to opt for the correct decision.
-This is a very common thing – desktop will require you to sit at the desk while MacBook can be carried everywhere.
+To make the right decision on which one to buy, Mac desktop or MacBook laptop, looking at some of the important points is essential.
+A desktop will require you to sit at the desk while MacBook can be carried everywhere.
 The MacBook and Mac desktop ranges are listed here.

 MacBook air: Available in two versions 11inch and 13inch provides a battery life of around 12 hours.